catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

   elasticluster list-templates 1> /dev/null 2>&1

 Edit the ElastiCluster configuration file (~/.elasticluster/config).
-A sample configuration file compatible with the Catalyst Cloud is provided below:
+A sample configuration file compatible with the Sky TV is provided below:

 .. code-block:: ini